recurly/recurly-js/README.md

 # Recurly.js

+NOTE: Recurly.js requires server-side support to cryptographically sign the action it is performing.
+The signing functionality is only implemented in the following client libraries: Ruby, PHP, Python.
+If you aren't using one of these languages, you can't use Recurly.js.

 Full Reference: http://docs.recurly.com/recurlyjs/reference/

 Recurly.js is an open-source Javascript library for creating great looking credit card forms to securely create subscriptions, one-time transactions, and update billing information using Recurly.
 The library is designed to create fully customizable order forms while minimizing your PCI compliance scope.

 This library depends on jQuery 1.5.2+.
 A future version may be framework agnostic.

 ### Dynamic Total Calculation and Error Handling